simptel/docs.simptel.com/docs/idaas/concepts/clients.md

 # Clients and Identity Hub Overview

-Clients are at the core of any OAuth infrastructure.
+Clients are at the core of any authorization infrastructure.
 In the context of web applications, a "client" is an entity that interacts with the server, by sending requests which the server processes and then returns a response.
 This interaction can happen through various interfaces and methodologies such as web browsers, mobile applications, and APIs.

 In our platform, these clients interact with the "Identity Hub", a service that is responsible for managing these software applications.
 The Identity Hub registers new clients, issues and renews client credentials, and orchestrates OAuth workflows, all while ensuring the security and integrity of client interactions.